jakobzhao/geog328/project/readme.md

 ## 2\.
 Online Presentation  (15 PNTS)

 Please create a `new discussion` post to share your project to your classmate in the [discussion board](https://github.com/jakobzhao/geog495/discussions/categories/final-project) at our course repository on GitHub.
-In the post you created, please share the url of your final project github repo and a summary of the readme.me file, a screenshot of your web gis application.
+In the post you created, please share the url of your final project github repo and a brief summary of the readme.me file, a screenshot of your web gis application.
 Please get it done by **Thursday (Dec 8th by 11:59pm)**.

+> A post sample can be find from [here](https://github.com/jakobzhao/geog495/discussions/41).

 ## 3\.
 Peer Review  (3 PNTS per review，15 PNTS in total)